 What should I bring with me to these check-up appointments?
 Are there any reasons that would require us to extend our stay near or at the CAR T center past 4 weeks?
 What support is available for my caregiver as I am experiencing side effects?
-CSC's Cancer Support Helpline: 844-792-6517 MyLifeLine Discussion Board Other questions:
+CSC's Cancer Support Helpline: 844-792-6517 MyLifeLine Discussion Board effects to be reminded that even very severe side effects can be managed.